General Lab Information

 U.S. Citizen Minors

-U.S. citizen minors are limited in what they can present.
+U.S. citizen minors (under age 18 years of age) may be limited in what they can present.
 The U.S. citizen minor must appear in person and provide proper identity.
-If the U.S. citizen minor is unable to present a valid U.S. passport or ID card issued by a state or outlying possession of the United States provided it contains a photograph or information such as name, date or birth, gender, height, eye color and address - then the two forms a U.S. citizen minor should present are:
+If the U.S. citizen minor is unable to present a valid U.S. passport or REAL ID - then the two forms a U.S. citizen minor should present are:

 • Original or certified copy of a birth certificate issued by a state, county, municipal authority, or outlying possession of the United States bearing an official seal;